 - The course enables you to be part of a community of students so that you can share your experiences and questions and you can network.

-If you want to find out more about this option, you can download a free introductory video course right here, or check out our most popular training program:
+If you want to find out more about this option, you can enroll in our free introductory video series, or check out our most popular training program:

-The author, Shama Kern, has been practicing and teaching Thai Massage for 16 years.
-He is the founder and director of Thai Healing Massage Academy and the creator of 20 online Thai Massage video training courses.
+The author, Shama Kern, has been practicing and teaching Thai Massage for over two decades.
+He is the founder of Thai Healing Massage Academy and the creator of 20 online Thai Massage training courses.